frenck/spook/documentation/other_features.md

 A condition is true or false, and the moment it turns is worth reacting to.
 Home Assistant has a trigger for a template turning true and one for a state arriving, but nothing that takes the condition building blocks, so anything more involved than a single state has to be rewritten as a template.

 Only the turn counts.
 A condition that is already true when the automation loads is not a change, so this does not fire for it, the same as the template trigger.
 And going back to false is not a turn either.

+When it fires because an entity moved, `trigger.entity_id` names that entity and `trigger.from_state` and `trigger.to_state` are what it moved between, the same three the template trigger hands over.
+Which is also what carries the user through: an automation starts a fresh context, so `spook.triggered_by_user` and friends read the person off `trigger.to_state`.
+All three are empty when the condition turned true on its own account, because then nobody moved anything.

 :::{seealso} Example trigger in {term}`YAML`
 :class: dropdown